Abhijnan18/STONKS/README.md

    - Replace `'YOUR_API_KEY'` in the script with your actual Alpha Vantage API key.

 2. **Stock Symbol:**
-   - Replace `'TSLA'` in the script with the stock symbol for which you want to get the live price.
+   - Replace `'AAPL'` in the script with the stock symbol for which you want to get the live price.

 3. **Run the Script:**
    - Execute the script to see the live price of the specified stock.